I'm sure every parent goes through it. It just can't be helped.

 As a college basketball coach, regular sleep often had to be ignored.
 I would take the trips to the movie with Sam and my grandson, Jacob, as a chance to grab a catnap.
 The sleep usually occurred in the early part of the movie, so I could be alert for the first run to the bathroom.

 I must have taken it a little too far one night because the boys complained about my snoring.
 I didn't know I snored sitting up.

 As cartoon-like movies evolved to more action movies, my sleep habits remained the same.
 I just couldn't get into movies where cars changed into aliens.

 The thing that bothered me most about the Transformers, X-men, and G. I. Joe movies is I had a hard time figuring out who were the good guys and the bad guys.

 In my youth, the good guy always wore a white hat and rode a palomino horse.
 That is until Clint Eastwood's spaghetti westerns came along.

 I would nod off shortly after the previews and wake up in time to see the good guys escape certain destruction and save the world.
 There was one type of movie that I would be alert through the entire time, a sports movie.
 The problem for father-son (grandson) bonding at a sports movie was they were often rated "R".

-It started with tapes at home of Field of Dreams and Rookie of the Year.
+Page 2 of 2 - It started with tapes at home of Field of Dreams and Rookie of the Year.
 Then we went to watch The Rookie at the theater.
 It was the one type of movie Sam, Jacob and I could stay alert through the entire two hours.